helenzina/Game-Generator/README.md

 In the Board Game Generator, JSON (JavaScript Object Notation) is used to define and save the game specifications.
 JSON is a lightweight data-interchange format that is easy to read and write for humans and easy to parse and generate for machines.
 It uses name/value pairs and arrays to represent data.

-Here is a brief overview of the JSON structure used in the project:

-JSON Elements:

-1. game: Contains general game settings.
-   - players: The number of players in the game.
-   - board_size: The number of tiles on the game board.
-   - board_type: The type of board (e.g., "endless" or "limited").
-   - dice_number: The number of dice used in the game.
-   - initial_player_points: The initial points each player starts with.
-   - rounds: The number of rounds for the game.

-2. tiles: An array of tile objects, each representing a tile on the game board.
-   - index: The position of the tile on the board.
-   - stat: The type of the tile (e.g., "start", "red", "card").
-   - parameter: The effect triggered by the tile (e.g., "points", "tile").
-   - value: The value associated with the tile effect (e.g., points gained or lost).

-3. cards: An array of card objects, each representing a card in the game.
-   - id: The unique identifier for the card.
-   - message: The message displayed when the card is drawn.
-   - parameter: The effect triggered by the card (e.g., "steal_points", "start").
-   - value: The value associated with the card effect (e.g., points gained or lost).

-4. rules: An array of rule objects, each defining a specific rule for the game.
-   - rule: The text of the rule.

 <table>
   <tr>
     <td>